 Julia, the head of customer support, calls up Noah and Larissa to discuss the matter and find the person responsible.

-During the separate interviews, both Noah and Larissa deny it was them — but both also act guilty according to research-based common traits of liars:
+During the separate interviews, both Noah and Larissa deny it was them — but both display deceptive behavior, including:

 In truth, Noah is the one to blame.

 Larissa is just nervous because she’s being interrogated on such an important matter.

 The problem is that Julia cannot immediately spot the liar because her perception of Noah’s and Larrisa’s nonverbal language tells her they are both lying.

 Observing nonverbal language can help you decide whether someone is lying, trying to conceal information or to mislead you.

 But, it shouldn’t be the sole reason you decide to distrust someone.

 So, don’t just look for disparities between people’s words and facial expressions.